-Chouf Ouchouf the Medina, the old quarter, where it’s ten to a house, and a hundred to the narrowest street.
+Chouf Ouchouf: the Medina, the old quarter, where it’s ten to a house, and a hundred to the narrowest street.
 Shout or you won’t be heard; push to the front or never be seen.
-Life and colour lies round every corner, animals and cigarette hawkers fill the squares.
-The city is unruly, chaotic, but no matter the world there are men of power, and beneath the clamour and fights of the market are the whispers of its other life.
-Dusk falls like a shutter, then the night.
+Life and colour lie round every corner, animals and cigarette hawkers fill the squares.
+The city is unruly and chaotic, but that’s of no matter – beneath the clamour and fights of the market are the whispers of its other life.
+Dusk falls like a shutter, and then the night.
 Silently the walls open, and amid the maze-like streets and along the rooftops figures move on secret agendas.
-Chouf Ouchouf what, or who, is in the bag?